 The Ultimate Weekend in Death Valley National Park

-Death Valley National Park is the hottest place on earth where you can find the lowest elevation in North America.
+Death Valley National Park is the hottest place on earth and the lowest elevation in North America.
 The extreme conditions of the park made for unique natural wonders to explore including the salt flats, badlands, canyons, waterfalls, craters and more.
-Death Valley National Park is a large park but it is possible to explore the highlights in a weekend.
-Follow this guide to plan the ultimate weekend in Death Valley National Park.
+Death Valley National Park covers a large area but it is possible to explore the highlights in a weekend.
+Follow this guide to plan the ultimate weekend in Death Valley National Park, focusing on Stovepipe Wells and Furnace Creek areas.

 Best Time To Go to Death Valley

-As I previously mentioned Death Valley is the hottest place on earth.
-Therefore, whatever you do, do not visit in the summer!
-It will make it a very difficult (miserably hot and dangerous) visit and you won’t be able to hike much.
+Do not visit Death Valley in the summer!
+It will make it a very difficult visit and you won’t be able to hike much.
 I recommend visiting Death Valley between November and April, when the weather is cooler and nicer to hike in.
 In October the weather is typically still in the 90s and drops to 80s in November.
 The weather in the park can vary largely depending on where you are due to the vast difference in elevations.
 For example, Dante’s View is at 5,475 ft so it is significantly cooler than at Badwater Basin which is 282 ft below sea level.

 Death Valley Fees

 There is no official kiosk that you are required to pay at to enter the park as there is a major road that goes through it.
 However, when you do visit attractions in the park you are required to pay the fees.
 You can do so at self-serve kiosks located in the park or at one of the visitor centers.
 The cost is $30 per vehicle and it is valid for up to 7 days.
-Alternatively you can use your America the Beautiful annual national parks pass (Interagency Annual Pass).
-At the visitor center you can get a map and a card to put in your car when you provide proof of payment.
+At the visitor center you can get a map as well as a card to place on your windshield to provide proof of payment.
+Alternatively, you can use an America the Beautiful National Parks Pass which you can purchase online ahead of time.

 Where to Stay Near Death Valley